 - To provide educational opportunities and training for students, professionals and interested individuals.

 - To support the Belize Forest Department in carrying out its mandate in wildlife management by providing care and advice for injured, ill and captive wildlife.

 - To increase health and welfare of captive wildlife in an effort to decrease pressure on wild populations.

-Human-Wildlife Conflict Related Activities: BWRC has developed national guidelines concerning wildlife and human health.
+BWRC is working in collaboration with the Government of Belize and other national and international wildlife health professionals to develop national guidelines concerning wildlife and human health.
 BWRC works closely with the Government of Belize on legislation concerning wildlife management guidelines and human-wildlife conflict mitigation procedures.
 BWRC works with the Government to educate the public about non-lethal conflict resolution.